Concepts

 A typical boot looks like this:

 From the user's perspective they opened a tab and typed code.
-From the host's perspective, four pieces clicked together and a Node-shaped sandbox came up.
+From the host's perspective, the runtime pieces clicked together and a browser Node/Python sandbox came up.
 See the compatibility matrix for what behaviour is wired up today.